Building Legacy and Capacity Workshop Four: Equity 2030 — A long-term strategic vision for student equity in higher education

-The outcomes of the discussion will be shared widely across the sector, including via a webinar on 28 June, written materials, and professional illustrations.
+The outcomes of the discussion will be shared widely across the sector, including via a webinar on 28 June, an ‘Equity 2030 Discussion Paper’ that articulates a long-term vision for student equity and implications for research, policy and practice, and professional illustrations.
 All resources will be made available here on the NCSEHE website.

 Please note: due to the format of this workshop series, attendance was by invitation only.

 Matt Brett — NCSEHE 2017 Equity Fellow and 2018 Visiting Research Fellow; Acting Director Planning and Institutional Performance; Senior Manager Higher Education Policy Planning and Governance, La Trobe University.

 Penny Jane Burke — Director, Centre of Excellence for Equity in Higher Education (CEEHE); Global Innovation Chair of Equity, the University of Newcastle.

 Daniel Edwards — Principal Research Fellow, Tertiary Education research program, Australian Council for Educational Research (ACER).

 Kate Flynn — (Acting) Senior Equity Officer – Widening Participation, Equity and Student Couselling Department, CQUniversity

 Amanda Franzi — Director for Equity Policy, Australian Government Department of Education and Training.

 Kim Grey — Evaluation Manager, Department of the Prime Minister and Cabinet.

 Sally Kift — NCSEHE 2018 Visiting Fellow; President, Australian Learning and Teaching Fellows (ALTF).